Creates a “better-than-soldered” connection between Evidence Audio’s revolutionary Screw In Solderless connectors and the renowned Monorail cable.

 3) You need the cable to slide in completely with a snug fit.
 If you have trouble pushing the cable into the plug, don’t twist the shield as much.

-4) Wear rubber gloves to get a good grip when closing tight.
-I can close 10 quickly without complaining.
-So can most guitar players.
-More than that you might want those gloves.
+4) Wear rubber gloves to get a good grip and spare sore fingers when closing tight.

 Straight SIS Plugs:

-Push the cable into the plug and when you seat the core, rotate the plug about 10-12 full revolutions.
+Push the cable into the plug and when you seat the core, rotate the plug about 10-12 full revolutions (straight plug only).
 This will simultaneously thread the copper core into the tip of the plug and screw the body of the plug onto the cable jacket.
 Depending how long you’ve left the white part, you may need a couple more or less turns to seat the cable jacket inside the plug.
 You only need the jacket to enter the plug a few millimeters.

 This video offers a guide: